-A traditional family kitchen is more than just a room in which to cook: it is the true heart of the home, a multifunctional hub in which the family can gather to cook, work, relax and entertain, all while keeping an eye on young children.
+A family kitchen is more than just a room in which to cook: it is the true heart of the home, a multifunctional hub in which the family can gather to cook, work, relax and entertain, all while keeping an eye on young children.
 It must be able to meet everyone’s demands, whatever the time of day, from accommodating a space for breakfast, lunches, dinners and the occasional weekend coffee.

 Here we offer advice on creating the perfect traditional family kitchen.
 For much, much more on planning, designing and budgeting a new kitchen, see our ultimate guide.